-According to Statista, in 2020 alone, over 3.6 billion people were actively using social media and numbers are just rising continuously.
-This has made social media play a very crucial role in the digital marketing industry today.
+According to Statista, in 2020 alone, over 3.6 billion people were actively using social media, and numbers are just rising continuously.
+This has made social media play a crucial role in today’s digital marketing industry.

 All too often, we see companies not using social media as a way to interact with their customers.
-They are either not listening or they are only using it to push out sales messages and it is causing them great harm.
+They are either not listening or only using it to push out sales messages, causing them great harm.

-Thus, underestimating the role of social media in your digital marketing strategies is definitely one of the most common digital marketing mistakes to avoid.
-Since it’s nothing but just a blunder that can cause great harm to your business.
+Thus, underestimating the role of social media in your digital marketing strategies is one of the most common mistakes to avoid.

 4. Not connecting with your audience in any form